arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 In <strong>France </strong>protesters paralysed public transport and closed schools in the second national demonstration against President Emmanuel Macron’s most recent attempt to reform <strong>pensions</strong>.
 Mr Macron wants to raise France’s [unusually low](https://www.economist.com/the-economist-explains/2023/01/31/why-is-the-french-pension-age-so-low) minimum retirement age from 62 to 64.
-But this has proved wildly unpopular: over a million people attended the previous protest on January 19th and 68% of French disagree with the reform.
+But this has proved wildly unpopular: over a million people attended the previous protest on January 19th and 68% of French people disagree with the reform.

 <strong>America</strong> said <strong>Russia</strong> is not complying with New Start, the two countries’ last remaining <strong>nuclear-arms</strong> control treaty.
 Russia has suspended weapons inspections and pulled out of consultations, officials from America’s state department said in a report to Congress.
 The compliance failures heighten concerns that the two powers will be [unable to negotiate](https://www.economist.com/united-states/2022/07/31/will-the-ukraine-war-ring-the-knell-for-nuclear-arms-control) an extension to New Start, which expires in 2026.

 <strong>Exxon Mobil</strong> recorded a record annual profit last year, of $55.7bn.
 The only firms that have outperformed the oil major or are likely to are Alphabet, Apple and Microsoft.
 It was the fourth-best performing stock in the S&amp;P 500 last year—up by about 80%.
 Exxon’s stellar year was fuelled by [surging energy prices](https://www.economist.com/finance-and-economics/2022/05/31/why-the-oil-price-is-spiking-again) amid the war in Ukraine.

 The <strong>euro zone </strong>looks set to narrowly [dodge a recession](https://www.economist.com/finance-and-economics/2023/01/24/how-the-world-economy-could-avoid-recession) after the region’s economy grew by 0.1% in the fourth quarter of 2022.
-Record energy prices, forced up by Russia’s invasion of Ukraine, and high inflation had been expected to contract the economy.
+Record energy prices, forced up by Russia’s invasion of Ukraine, and high inflation had been expected to lead to a contraction in the economy.
 The euro-zone’s meagre expansion is, however, somewhat inflated by Ireland where multinationals book profits to swerve tax.

 Listen to an abridged version of the subscriber-only briefing.